 What Is Probability?
 Definition Step by Step

-Kolmogorov’s definition of probability
+Kolmogorov’s Definition of Probability

 You will find this definition in every probability textbook, on Wikipedia, and basically everywhere.

-• what “elementary events” are (Ω)
+• what “elementary events” (Ω) are

-• what conditions the sets of these events must satisfy ( F)
+• what conditions the sets of these events ( F) must satisfy

 1. Elementary events Ω